 In 2013, I began writing and lecturing on the craft of writing.
 I've published several articles in The Writer magazine and regularly give workshops on writing speculative fiction and how to get one's work published.
 I also began doing freelance public relations work again, this time for the CT RollerGirls, Connecticut's internationally ranked women's flat-track roller derby league.

-Finally, in late-2014 I began working as a freelance contributor for Art of MtG.com, a blog dedicated to showcasing the art and artists of the massively popular collectible card game Magic: The Gathering.
+Finally, in late-2014 I began working as a freelance gaming and art contributor for sites like ArtofMTG.com and VintageMagic.com, which are dedicated to the massively popular collectible card game Magic: The Gathering.
 In this role, I've had the chance to interview internationally recognized artists from both North America and Europe.